Babe: Pig in the City

 Is it any good?

-Families who loved the adorable and heartwarming Babe need to know that BABE: PIG IN THE CITY, co-written and directed by Mad Max's George Miller, is a much darker and more unsettling movie, not suitable for most small children.
+Families who loved Babe need to know that this sequel, co-written and directed by Mad Max's George Miller, is much darker and more unsettling, not suitable for most small children.
 Mrs. Hoggett and Babe are beset upon by every kind of predator, and the warm and cozy scenes of redemption and reconciliation we expect never come.
 Mickey Rooney plays a genuinely creepy clown.
 A mildly happy ending is almost coincidental and anti-climactic.

 The movie is easier to admire than like, which may be why it ended up on several critics' end of the year "10 best" lists, and was picked by the late Gene Siskel as the best film of 1998.
 The visuals are wonderfully imaginative.
 The city is a miracle of production design, brilliantly conceived.
 There are special effects of breathtaking skill and small moments of genuine charm.
 Babe and some of his new friends are adorably endearing.
 Older kids and teens who are not too embarrassed may appreciate the film's artistry.
 But younger children should stick with the original.